tarikaltuncu/tarikaltuncu.github.io/_pages/about.md

 # Research Interests

-My research interests lie where #Mathematics joins #Humanities on #Data.
+My research interests lie where #Mathematics joins #Humanities based on #Data.
 There has to be people and algorithms involved in.

-In general, I touch various subjects related to Natural Language, Graphs Theory, Network Community Detection, and People-Centric Data Science.
+In general, I like working on various subjects related to Natural Language, Graph Theory, Networks & Community Detection, and Social Data Science.
 Hint: I like the term Computational Social Science.

 # News